 Converted the CAESAR II 2017 readme document to .pdf format to comply with the latest Intergraph PP&M standards.
 Previously, the document, which contains an overview of the system requirements, new features, and fixes in CAESAR II 2017, was published in .mht format, which caused compatibility issues with certain web browsers.

 Updated the software to call the .chm-based help when you press F1 in the modules from the Components and Equipment sections of the Analysis tab and the modules from the Interfaces tab.
-Previously, these modules displayed in a text-based help dialog box.
+Previously, these modules were displayed in a text-based help dialog box.

 Added a new Creep Loading topic to the Technical Discussions section of the CAESAR II User’s Guide.